i dont feel loved

 - You will have plenty of time to deal with your personal issues that have nothing to do with your partner or your relationships

 - You will come to a decision whether you want to continue this relationship or terminate it

 5. Get a counselor’s help if you don’t feel loved

 My friend, Klause, once confided in me about his marital discord.
 “I don’t feel loved by my wife,” he said, while we caught up over beers.
 This has been going on for a while.
 Klause’s wife, Tinah, is a hardworking and busy woman.
 They are what you would call the perfect couple – they look great together and are successful.
 You would want to be in their company.
 So, when Klause told me that there were some problems, I realized that it was hard for him.

 I advised him to talk to Tinah about his sentiments and that they should discuss it in great detail.
-However, he had been wondering about how Tinah thinks there are no problems and that by saying “I don’t feel loved by my wife”, Klause would create more problems.
+However, he said that Tinah thinks there are no problems between them, and that by saying “I don’t feel loved by my wife,” Klause would create more issues.
 I told him to approach a counselor.

 A counselor can help you unspool your thoughts and help you find a way.
 Sometimes, the problems pressing down on you are not as huge as you think and even one session can start making a difference.
 Some exercises given by the counselors can help you understand where you stand and how you should find a way.
 Bonobology’s experts can help you with your issues.

 6 Ways To Feel More Loved By Yourself

 When life gives you an opportunity to fall in love again with yourself, it’s best to grab it and not let it go.
 The more you love yourself, the more satisfied you will feel in your relationships.
 Otherwise, you will be stuck all your life saying “I don’t feel loved.”
 Here are some foolproof ways to fall for yourself: